 Under the theme of “Light and Music,” Nara Prefecture’s largest illumination display is made up of 260,000 lights that radiate in Tainoshoike Park.
 Animals and trees make up a large portion of the display and you’ll feel as if you’re on a midnight safari.

 25. Wakayama Prefecture: Festa Luce, Wakayama

-Italian for “Festival of Light,” Festa Luce promises you a taste of an authentic European Christmas experience.
-Among the attractions on the entertainment complex are a Christmas market, a Ferris wheel and merry-go-round — all covered in lights, of course!
+Italian for “Festival of Light,” Festa Luce promises you a taste of an authentic European Christmas.
+Among the attractions on the entertainment complex are a Christmas market, a Ferris wheel, and merry-go-round — all covered in lights, of course!